City : Interview Park : Preparing for an Interview

 How can I prepare for an interview?

 There are lots of ways you can prepare for an interview!
-The aim is to feel more confident when you're going to meet your potential employers - feeling like you can tackle and range of questions, know your stuff, and are looking smart.
+The aim is to feel more confident when you're going to meet your potential employers - feeling like you can tackle a range of questions, know your stuff, and are looking smart.

 Read and Re-read the Job Description